IU-PR/Capstone_project/content/docs/Groups/ComplianceGuard.md

 **Iteration and refinement**

 Last two weeks we were focused on labeling the data, so we still didn't make a first version of the model.
 When it is ready, we will check the results and improve it to make predictions better.

+{{< hint danger >}}

+**Feedback by Rustam**
+Reports are uninformative and poorly structured.
+Images in week 3 are not rendering.
+We have left few weeks only and you still don't have even a first version of the model.
+Please, consider accelerating the dev process to make it to the finals 3/5 for both weeks

+{{< /hint >}}